Are you running the company Instagram account and struggling to find ideas for new posts?

-- Use tools like Flockler to gather all the mentions of your account and filter the ones you’d like to display on your site.
+- Use tools like Flockler to gather all the mentions of your account or branded hashtag, and filter the ones you’d like to display on your site.

 - Embed the social media feed on your homepage and product pages.
 If you have multiple products, you can create a separate feed for each one.

-For more details, check our short guide on how to add an Instagram mentions feed on your website.
+For more details, check our short guide on how to embed an Instagram feed to a website.

 Why would you add user-generated on your website?

 Brands typically see a 20-30% increase in conversion rates when social proof is displayed on a product or booking page...

 4. Your account mentions and data enhance ad targeting and conversions on Instagram and Facebook